 Enter nutrient values to predict yield based on the model.

-Yield by Nutrient Level: Groups soil samples into Low, Medium, and High categories for each nutrient, then shows the average yield for each group.
+Groups soil samples into Low, Medium, and High categories for each nutrient, then shows the average yield for each group.
 Helps identify which nutrient levels are associated with the best yields.

 Loading yield bucket analysis...